Not sure what to eat on a ketogenic diet? Here’s a quick food list for you to reference.

 - Coconut Oil

-- Red Palm Oil
+- Avocado Oil

 - Fish.
 Preferably eating anything that is caught wild like catfish, cod, flounder, halibut, mackerel, mahi-mahi, salmon, snapper, trout, and tuna.
+Fattier fish is better.

 - Shellfish.
 Clams, oysters, lobster, crab, scallops, mussels, and squid.